nateberkopec/rails_lightweight_stack/presentation/presentation.md

 ![](img/pufferfish.jpg)

+^ Rails has a reputation
+^ Big
+^ Slow
+^ Not Web Scale

 ---

 > Rails is over.
 It's a bloated meta framework that requires enormous amounts of peripheral knowledge to understand.
 -- Hacker News

+^ What's a meta framework?

 ---

 > [Lotus] aims to bring back Object Oriented Programming to web development -- Lotus web framework

+^ Lotus is a small project, never really caught on.
+But I think it makes some ^ interesting claims.
+^ Bringing OOP back like JT
+^ Where did OOP go?
+^ Implying Rails isn't OOP

 ---

 > Lotus is made of standalone frameworks (controllers, views, etc.)
 -- Lotus web framework

+^ I don't think they knew Rails is made of several standalone frameworks.

 ---

 > Lotus is lightweight, fast and testable.
 -- Lotus web framework

+^ I think they're implying that Rails can't be lightweight and fast.

 ---